Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "They have these words, *‘supply’* and *‘demand,’"* the Singer said.
 "If you have a lot of a thing, it does not hurt you much to Give it.
 If you do not have very much, it is a great thing to be Given."

-"That… makes sense," the older Singer admitted.
+"That... makes sense," the older Singer admitted.
 "But how can a tribe have so much *life* to Give?"

 "How can a tribe fly between the stars?
 Or use the power of stars to make weapons that shake the earth and flatten trees?
 Humans did both," Hed said.
 "This Singer is right.
 They do not see things the same way we do.
-They are…"
+They are..."

 "Aliens," the Singer prompted.